mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 Install [Windows Terminal](https://github.com/microsoft/terminal) application for refreshing terminal experience.

-Set your linux username and password (Something that you will not forget).
+Set your Linux username and password (Something that you will not forget).

-Run following 2 commands to update your Ubuntu system.
+Run the following two commands to update your Ubuntu system.
 Enter password when prompted.

 ```bash
 sudo apt update